khendersonPC/readme/Develop/readme.md

 ## Usage
 ![alt text](https://github.com/khendersonPC/readme/blob/master/Develop/images/screenshot.png)

-The image above is an example of the readme file that will be created after inputting your information.
+The screenshot above is an example of the readme file that is generated.

 ## Contributing
 To contribute to ReadMe Generator, follow these steps: